akshatmittal61/jeera/CONTRIBUTING.md

-# Contributing to Next TS Full Stack Template
+# Contributing to Jeera

-Loving the Next TS Full Stack Template, and want to be a part of team?
+Loving the Jeera, and want to be a part of team?

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: